-Given that not all the criteria are mutually exclusive and the execution order matters, we suggest an analysis of the criteria to define one equation to prioritize exclusion criteria and another for inclusion criteria.
+Given that not all the criteria are mutually exclusive and the execution order matters, it is suggested to be done an analysis of the criteria to define one equation to prioritize exclusion criteria and another for inclusion criteria.
 These equations ensure that exclusion and inclusion criteria are applied in the same sequence during each paper analysis.
 An example is given in Figure 4.
 This was particularly important in our case with four people executing the SLR.

 ifpaper (E1 | E2 | E3 | E4 | E5) thenexclude (paper);